 This paper is organized as follows.
 In the next section, we review how conic optimization can be used to map out the space of allowed S-matrices.
 In the following section, we describe first how regularizing the primal problem eliminates irrelevant fluctuations of the primal variables while at the same time provides a well-defined dual problem.
 In section \ref{sec4} we rederive the dual problem using arguments from complex analysis, where we introduce the generalized dispersion relation \eqref{formula} and the dual amplitudes.
 These are analytic functions of two variables that contain the same physical information as the amplitude to the extent that the partial waves can be extracted from it where unitarity constraints are saturated.
 Its double spectral density has support in the physical region instead of the Mandelstam region.
+Although the subsequent numerical tests focus on the single flavor case, we have also included the formulation with $O(N)$ global symmetry in sections \ref{ONp}, \ref{ONd} and \ref{ONcomplex}, which may be skipped for readers who want to focus on the general logic.
 In section \ref{sec5} we describe two different numerical implementations of the primal and dual problems, one based on interpolation points and the other using a basis of functions.
 We illustrate these methods by doing some simple numerical computations in section \ref{sec6} and leave a full numerical exploration of the method for upcoming work.
 We give our conclusions in section \ref{con} and collect a few useful formulas in an appendix.